1. How Returnly collects your information

 You have the right to request that we disclose to you the Personal Information we collect, use, disclose, or sell.
 In order to process your request to know/access your Personal Information or delete your Personal Information we may ask you to take additional steps to verify your request or identity.

 If you have authorized someone else to make requests on your behalf, we will require that you provide notarized statements confirming the identity and authority of that person.
 Such notarized statements can be obtained by emailing firstname.lastname@example.org

 Right to know/access information

 You have the right to request access to Personal Information collected about you and information regarding the source of that information, the purposes for which we collect it, and the third parties and service providers with whom we share it.
-To protect our customers’ Personal Information, we are required to verify your identity before we can act on your request.
+To protect our customers’ Personal Information, we are required to verify your identify before we can act on your request.